PaloAltoNetworks/pan-mcp-relay/ARCHITECTURE.md

 **Example Use Cases:**

 - **Secure AI Agent**: An AI agent that uses various tools (e.g., file system access, code execution) can be configured to communicate with the MCP Security Relay.
-The relay will ensure that all tool calls and their responses are scanned for security risks.
+The relay will scan all tool function call requests and responses, ensuring all MCP Tool interactions are scanned for security risks.
 - **Multi-Server Environment**: In a scenario with multiple specialized MCP servers (e.g., one for database access, another for web scraping), the relay can provide a single, unified interface to all of them, while enforcing security policies across the board.

 ## 2. Technical Walkthrough